Alan130287/Notes/Deep Compositional Question Answering With Neural Module Networks.md

 5. Glance over the references, mentally ticking off the ones you've already read.

 `Five Cs`:
-1. `Category`: What type of paper is this?
-A measurement paper?
-An analysis of an existing system?
-A description of a research prototype?
-2. `Context`: Which other papers is it related to?
-Which theoretical bases were used to analyze the problem?
+1. `Category`: Neural Module Network for visual question answering
+2. `Context`:
-3. `Correctness`: Do the assumption appear to be valid?
+3. `Correctness`:
-4. `Contribution`: What are the paper's main contribution?
+4. `Contribution`: Simultaneously exploit the representational capacity of deep networks and the compositional linguistic structure of questions.
-5. `Clarity`: Is the paper well written?
+5. `Clarity`:

 ## Key Points of Paper
+![image.png-165.7kB][1]

+`To be continued in the future`
 ## Second Pass
 > Read the paper with greater care but ignore details such as proofs.
 ### Questions: